cjlee112/teachpub/sitedocs/paper.rst

 Discussion
 ----------

+To our minds, the choice between closed-source vs. open-source models for education reflects differing assumptions about what problem they're trying to solve.
+Both MOOCs and OpenCourseWare can be characterized as as
+"free, closed-source": they make their materials available for free, but in a read-only, closed-source form.
+This presupposes that the only audience we are trying to "open" the materials to is its *consumers*, i.e. students, who only need to be able to view, but not modify, remix etc.
+This makes sense if we already know how teach a subject perfectly;
+i.e. already have the ideal teaching materials in hand, and it's simply a matter of improving the efficiency of the distribution system (i.e. deliver them to massive numbers of students at very low cost).
+It does *not* make sense if our teaching methods are ineffective and our teaching materials are in need of a community overhaul.
+Evidence from simple conceptual tests
+(such as the Force Concept Inventory) indicate that courses even from the best universities are startlingly ineffective (e.g. a year of Harvard intro physics produced little improvement in Force Concept Inventory score).

+Since the current crisis in education concerns not only issues of cost, but also basic failures of effectiveness and methodology, the closed-source model seems highly inappropriate.
+In our view, education now should be viewed as a *research* problem requiring the concerted efforts of the whole community to discover, assess and share the most effective teaching methods and materials.
+And this should follow the same open publication model that research follows, because that model makes the difference between what one person or group ("the owner") can do with an idea, versus what the whole world can do.

 We briefly summarize a comparison of this open-source approach with existing closed-source models (Table 1).
 Note that not all closed-source models are strictly MOOC; for example,